Dyson V12 Detect Slim Review

 Standard nozzle results

-Multiply those figures by two since this variant comes with two detachable batteries, so that figure goes up to over 120 minutes!
+Multiply those figures by two, since this variant comes with two detachable batteries, so the total time increases to over 120 minutes.

 How noisy is the Dyson V12 Detect?

 Unfortunately, as with other high-airflow stick vacuums, the V12 Detect is noisy.
-I tested it using a sound meter, and here are the results.
+I tested it using a sound meter, and the results are as follows.

 It ranged between 70 and 80 decibels; the latter is on the high side, so it’s not something you’d want to use late at night with the kids sleeping.